 "I think the assessment that we get from Gen. George Casey, who's our man commanding in Iraq, from Zal Khalilzad, the ambassador, from John Abizaid, who is the general in charge of Central Command, doesn't square with that," Mr. Cheney said in an interview with the CBS News program "Face the Nation."

 The past three years have been saturated with incompetence.
-Think Progress has put together a that shows, in detail, the appalling levels of ineptitude that BushCo has provided.
+Think Progress has put together a timeline of events that shows, in detail, the appalling levels of ineptitude that BushCo has provided.
 The question of whether or not the Iraq Crusade was a good idea is moot now, it has been an utter disaster, now the real debate is beginning at dinner tables and water coolers across the U.S.: who's to blame.

 No comments: